-- Provide emergency lighting to maintain a minimum of 1 foot- candles.
-Verify capacity on Emergency power riser with Electrical Engineer of record prior to increasing the Emergency lighting load. - 11.
+- 10. Provide emergency lighting to maintain a minimum of 1 foot- candles.
+Verify capacity on Emergency power riser with Electrical Engineer of record prior to increasing the Emergency lighting load. - a.
+Emergency power Night light fixtures shall be integrated with the Lutron lighting control system. - 11.
 Verify transformer locations with Landlord prior to installation. - a.
 Transformer size may require installation of Fire Smoke Dampers at electrical room ventilation ducts as well as supplemental cooling. - b.
 Weight of transformer may require Structural Engineering coordination. - 12.
 For 120/208 volt, 3-phase, 4 wire feeders serving branch circuit panel boards and computer distribution equipment, the neutral conductor shall have calculated ampacity of not less than 150% of phase conductor ampacity. - a.
 Neutral conductor shall be considered current carrying conductor for purposes of determining NEC derating factors. - 13.
 As required by Landlord, Energy Consumption Metering shall be provided.
 Installation shall be coordinated with Landlord and Chief Engineer. - 14.
-Maximum design load for new 120/208 volt panel board: 125 amps. - 15.
-Data Centers: Data Centers within Tenant's premises shall be metered such that energy usage data can be collected: 1) at a point upstream from any and all uninterruptible power supplies (UPS), and 2) for all IT equipment in the data center.
+Maximum design load for new 120/208 volt panel board: 125 amps. - Data Centers: Data Centers within Tenant's premises shall be metered such that energy usage data can be collected: 1) at a point upstream from any and all uninterruptible power supplies (UPS), and 2) for all IT equipment in the data center.
 Metering system shall meet the U.S. Environmental Protection Agency ENERGY STAR Portfolio Manager requirements for Data Center benchmarking.
 Metering system shall conform to Landlord's Design Criteria as specified in this document under Electrical Section 1.3.D.13.
 Data Center shall be defined as any demised space of more than 500 square feet that is dedicated to high-density computing functions (e.g., server racks) and may, but not necessarily, include a raised floor, dedicated supplemental cooling system, and one or more UPS. - 16.
-All lamps shall be LED; no exceptions.
+All lamps shall be LED, no exceptions.